cdsbasel/DataAnalytics4PB_2021/README.md

-# DataAnalytics4PB_2021
+# Data analytics for psychology and business

-Data Analytics for Psychology and Business R Sessions
+R sessions